dcramer/panelkit/README.md

 ### ScriptTile

-A tile which can be clicked to activate a script.
+A tile which can be pressed to activate a script.

 `type`